Voiteh/Gecon/README.md

 - `Mapping` - Maps result type parts to source parts values using `Dictionary` object.
 Default implementation of this interface is `Mapper`, which should be used for defining `Mapping`.
 Example usecase is when converting from json to model object and the naming of fields are different in model than in json.

+`Gecon` type object has a `transform` method which will be used for all transformations.

 ## Examples